 Call Pilot is the name used for the Luther College Voice Mail system.

-Student Phones : All residence hall rooms are provided with a shared telephone and telephone number which will allow for incoming and local outgoing calls.
-Beginning Fall 2010, students who would like an individual phone number may request one at https://www.luther.edu/helpdesk/lisforms/studentphone/.
-Students with individual phone numbers who move during the academic year should contact the Technology Help Desk (x1000) to retain their phone number.
-Individual phone numbers are assigned on a year-to-year basis.
+Student Phones : Students may request a telephone and telephone number for their residence hall room which will allow for incoming and local outgoing calls.
+Students may also request an individual phone number.
+Complete the form at https://www.luther.edu/helpdesk/lisforms/studentphone/.
+Students with individual phone numbers or a residence hall phone who move during the academic year should contact the Technology Help Desk (x1000) to retain their phone and phone number.
+Assignments are made on a year-to-year basis.

 Voice Mail : Voice mail is provided to every Faculty and Staff.
 Beginning Fall 2010, voice mail is also available to students upon request by completing the form at https://www.luther.edu/helpdesk/lisforms/studentphone/.